 Step 4: Cook the Crab Cakes

 Melt butter in a skillet over medium heat.
 I prefer a cast iron skillet.
-The butter should not burn but begin to appear frothy, like below:
+The butter should not burn but begin to appear frothy.

 When the butter is hot, add the crab cakes to the skillet and cook for 4 to 5 minutes on each side or until golden brown.